-Professor Doug Bailey gives a talk at his installation at the International Museum of Contemporary Sculpture in Lisbon, Portugal.
+Pictured is Professor Doug Bailey giving a talk at the International Museum of Contemporary Sculpture in Lisbon, Portugal.
 Photo courtesy of Doug Bailey.

 Installations included Bailey’s own creative political work, “Releasing the Archive,” and “Ineligible,” composed of sculptures made from archaeological remains excavated during the construction of San Francisco’s new Transbay Transit Center.
 Bailey curated the exhibit with University of Lisbon Professor Sara Navarro.
 Art Assistant Professor Ilana Crispi contributed a piece to “Ineligible.”